 Upcoming Programs at the Cannon Free Library

 The Delhi Historical Society hosts various programs and exhibits throughout the year.
 Many of their programs are held at the Cannon Free Library; some are held at the Cannon House on Main Street directly behind the library.
-Some interesting presentations are being scheduled for the 2023-2024 season–keep checking for exact times and dates:
+Some interesting presentations are being scheduled for the 2024-2025 season–most on Tuesday evenings from 6:00-7:00, and everyone is always welcome to attend.

 To learn more about the Delhi Historical Society and its programs, please visit their website: